KASPER (Kentucky All Schedule Prescription Electronic Reporting)

 For KASPER technical support including system problems, password resets, or to update your account information, please contact the KASPER help desk at 502-564-2703 or email.

 Practitioner Training Available

-Practitioner training on KASPER and controlled substance prescribing that meets the requirements of House Bill 1 is now available on the University of Kentucky CE Central website: UK CE Central .
+Practitioner training on KASPER, addiction and pain management that meets the continuing education requirement of House Bill 1 is available on the University of Kentucky CE Central website: UK CE Central .

 KASPER Report Error Correction Process